-The big island of Crete, the largest in Greece, is filled with attractions of almost every kind, from beaches to museums, historical monuments, ancient cities, and unspoiled nature.
+The island of Crete, the largest in Greece, is filled with attractions of almost every kind, including beaches, museums, historical monuments, ancient cities, and unspoiled nature.
 But one part of Crete holds a special attraction to some visitors from the United States, and that is Souda Bay.

 Souda Bay is the site of a U.S. military installation, U.S. Naval Support Activity (NSA) Souda Bay, which operates as a base for planes, ships, and submarines.